-Selecting the appropriate material for greenhouse covering requires careful consideration of the insulation, light transmission, cost-efficiency and durability a grower desires.
-Greenhouse cladding comes in a variety of materials, including glass, acrylic, poly film, polycarbonate and more.
+Selecting the appropriate material for a greenhouse covering requires careful consideration of the insulation, light transmission, cost-efficiency and durability a grower desires.
+Greenhouse cladding comes in a variety of materials, including poly film, glass, polycarbonate and more.

-Let’s take a closer look at the light transmission, R value (heat insulating factor) and the price point of these cladding options.
+Let’s take a closer look at the light transmission, R-value (heat insulating factor) and price point of these cladding options.

 Greenhouse poly film, a flexible material that comes in a range of thicknesses, is popular with many growers because of its low cost, tensile strength and durability.
 Many of Growers Supply’s poly film options are UV-protected, ensuring they will endure years of sun exposure without yellowing or weakening.

 GrowSpan provides poly film in a range of mils (a mil is 1 thousandth of an inch.)

 - 6 Mil 4 year film: The most popular greenhouse cladding offered by Growers Supply.
 When fastened securely, this polyethylene film can really last up to 8 years.

 - 6 Mil 4 year Infrared/Anti-Condensate film: This film provides infrared additives to help retain heat and block some types of UV light from entering the greenhouse.
 This can be helpful to plants sensitive to high levels of radiation.
 The anti-condensate properties encourage water to sheet down the side of the film, minimizing condensation and dripping.
 It also functions perfectly as an inside layer of double-layer greenhouse film.

 - 3 Mil 1 year film: This is a good single layer solution for temporary projects.